 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Nov 18, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 18, 2016.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 United MileagePlus® lets you include a single free stopover on any roundtrip award that covers more than one region (which is most international trips).
 That lets you spend as much time as you’d like in two separate cities for one price.
 So for example, you could fly Chicago to Rome, stay there for 5 days, then on to Paris, stay there for 8 days, and then fly back to Chicago.
 All for the price of a regular roundtrip award to Chicago.

 Until recently, it was a real pain to build stopover trips online.
 But now, United calls stopovers the ‘Excursionist Perk,’ and it’s made looking for trips with stopovers much easier than before.

 Now, you can see the price and itinerary you’re building as you go along, and the process doesn’t choke up at random moments as much as it used to.

 - The Excursionist Perk cannot be in the MileagePlus defined region where your travel originates.
 For example, if your travel begins in New York City (North America), your Excursionist Perk is not valid in the North America region.